Course 3: Infection Preventionist’s Role in Training and Education

 Welcome to Infection Preventionist’s Role in Training and Education.

 Training the Next Generation of Wisconsin Nursing Home Infection Preventionists complements the Centers for Disease Control and Prevention's (CDC) foundational training to enhance the Infection Preventionist's (IP) knowledge, competence, and confidence.
+This course builds on the CDC's Module 2 - The Infection Preventionist.

 Infection has been a long-standing problem in Wisconsin nursing homes and nationally.
 The U.S. Department of Health and Human Services requires each nursing home to have one or more IP with specialized training in infection prevention and control (IPC).